marcuskara/swarmic/swarmic-examples/rest/README.md

 ## Building and running from fat jar

-You can crate a fat jar containing all resources to run this example just enter the following command:
+You can create a fat jar containing all resources to run this example just enter the following command:

 `mvn clean install -Pjar`